slerman12/Help-me/Philosophy/Fire.md

 > "Got it," Saruman says.
 "Hydrocarbon is not Ent."
 And he proceeds with his burning.[^6] -->

-And there is an argument to be made that we are all just adjectives on a finite number of elementary particles, or even on just one ubiquitous one, e.g., photon, which, besides its energy absorbed in the human body, is what composes [flame](https://www.google.com/search?client=safari&rls=en&q=difference+between+flame+and+fire&ie=UTF-8&oe=UTF-8).
+And there is an argument to be made that we are all just adjectives on a finite number of elementary particles, or even on just one ubiquitous one, e.g., photon, which, besides its energy absorbed in the human body, <!--is what-->tis compose<!--s--> [flame](https://www.google.com/search?client=safari&rls=en&q=difference+between+flame+and+fire&ie=UTF-8&oe=UTF-8).

-**Different adjectives on the same source**.
+Different adjectives on the same source.

 That [heavy water cares](https://en.wikipedia.org/wiki/CANDU_reactor)!
 Smashing together some uranium, as how a primer in a gun strikes (and thereby ignites) gunpowder, expels neutrons that are a bit too unfriendly with other uranium, like how the energy from the electrons do to hydrocarbons, pierces, and starts a hailstorm of other neutrons <!--like it--> flying out of uranium and doing the same, but, alone, too fast for the energy to be captured in the rods of nuclear engines.
 Heavy water, already full of neutrons, absorbs the impact of that calamity and makes it slow down, while still supplying its own neutron occasionally to sustain the chain reaction, enough that the power can be harnessed.